 Heart failure is one of the most common internal medical diseases.
 There is no causal treatment.
 Main causes of heart failure are coronary heart diseases (ischemic heart disease, angina pectoris), high blood pressure (hypertension) and diseases of the heart muscle (cardiomyopathy).
 Despite modern therapies with beta-blockers, ACE inhibitors and diuretics the prognosis is very unfavorable.
-Overall, half of the patients die within four years.
-Of those who are hospitalized for heart failure, All available therapies are limited to symptom relief.
+Half of the patients who are hospitalized for heart failure, die within four years.
+All available therapies are limited to symptom relief.
 Consequently, there is high interest by clinicians and pharmaceutical companies to substances, which offer effective treatment.

 In heart failure, a state of autonomic dysregulation exists involving an increase in sympathetic tone and a decrease in parasympathetic tone.
 Risk factors for cardiovascular diseases such as obesity, hypertension and smoking are all characterized by increased sympathetic activation.
 Even with depression, anxiety, social isolation and chronic stress, increased sympathetic tone is observed.
 The degree of sympathetic activation is an important and independent determinant in the prognosis of myocardial and cerebral diseases.
 Elevated plasma catecholamine levels closely correlate with increased mortality.